-When used within an object, this directive defines a goal to be called after the object has been loaded into memory.
-When used at a global level within a source file, this directive defines a goal to be called after the compiled source file is loaded into memory.
+When used within an object, this directive defines a goal to be called after the object has been successfully loaded into memory.
+When used at a global level within a source file, this directive defines a goal to be called after the source file is successfully compiled and loaded into memory.

 Multiple initialization directives can be used in a source file or in an object.
-Their goals will be called in order at loading time.
+Their goals will be called in the same order as the directives at loading time.

 Although technically a global

 file is a Prolog directive, calls to Logtalk built-in predicates from it

 are usually compiled to improve portability, improve performance, and